Mike Ford Player Props: Mariners vs. Astros

-The Seattle Mariners, including Mike Ford (.355 batting average in his past 10 games), battle starting pitcher Hunter Brown and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+The Seattle Mariners, including Mike Ford (.514 on-base percentage in past 10 games, 177 points above season-long percentage), take on starting pitcher Framber Valdez and the Houston Astros at Minute Maid Park, Saturday at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Astros.
+He reached base in all five of his plate appearances (3-for-3 with a double, a home run and four RBI) in his previous game against the Astros.

 Mike Ford Game Info & Props vs. the Astros